deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 	[http://kaoticcreations.blogspot.com/2011/09/explanation-of-hashcat-rules.html](http://kaoticcreations.blogspot.com/2011/09/explanation-of-hashcat-rules.html)

-	**Question:** How many additional passwords were you able to recover using this rules based attack?
+    {% include lab_question.html question='How many total passwords were you able to recover after using this rules based attack in combination with the earlier straight attack?' %}

-	**Optional:** Experiment with other rules found in `/usr/share/hashcast/rules`.

 7. Run another attack that uses a hybrid method that uses a dictionary attack combined with a “mask,” which is a pattern that is appended to each password in the password dictionary:

 		hashcat --force -m 100 --potfile-disable --remove --outfile=LinkedIn_cracked.txt LinkedIn_HalfMillionHashes.txt -i -a 6 /usr/share/wordlists/rockyou.txt ?d?d

-	The “?d?d” at the end means to append two digits between 0–9 each at the end of each password in the rockyou.txt password dictionary.
+	The `?d?d` at the end means to append two digits between 0–9 each at the end of each password in the rockyou.txt password dictionary.

-	**Question:** How many passwords were you able to recover using this hybrid attack?
+    {% include lab_question.html question='How many total passwords were you able to recover after using this hybrid attack combination with the earlier straight and rules-based attacks?' %}

-	If you would like to try using a different character set for your mask, you can use the following masks below.
+8. If you would like to try using a different character set for your mask, you can use the following masks below.
 Note that each mask below is for one character.
 If you wanted to test four digits at the end of each password, the mask would be: ?d?d?d?d.

 		?l = abcdefghijklmnopqrstuvwxyz
 		?u = ABCDEFGHIJKLMNOPQRSTUVWXYZ